biswajitng68/About_Page/README.md

 ﻿# Get to Know About Us & Our Work
  CoinBook is a web based application to track our daily life expenses in more disciplined and expressive manner.
-It is Developed using the demanding MERN Stack Technologies
+It is Developed using the demanding MERN Stack Technologies.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------